 - Steadily following nourishing rhythms of dinacharya (daily routine) and rtucharya (seasonal routine)

-- Nutrition with organic cooked (for digestion), vegetarian food, not overly spiced
+- Nutrition from organic, cooked, vegetarian food, not overly spiced

-- Organic dairy or nut milks if vegan (almond, cashew), ghee, fresh butter, small amounts of cream
+- Organic dairy or nut milks, ghee, fresh butter, small amounts of cream

 - Fresh nuts, honey, dates